Bringing the outdoors, indoors.

 1| Make a STATEment

-Use barn siding, palette wood or something more polished and mount the print on top of your go-to state for waterfowl or whitetail hunting.
+Use barn siding, palette wood, or something more polished and cut out the shape of your go-to state for waterfowl or whitetail hunting.
+Then, mount your print on top and trim it out.
 Because of the horizontal dimensions, these may not work well with vertical states (like my home state of Illinois).
-But if you’re in Iowa, Nebraska or another rectangular state, these are flat out awesome.
+But if you’re in Iowa, Nebraska, or another rectangular state, these are flat out awesome.

 2| Serve with Style